gracefulife/clova-developer-guide/en/CIC/References/ContentTemplates/ImageText.md

 # ImageText Template
-This template displays an image with text.
-It displays a thumbnail image with text or a map with text.
+Provides information using an image with text.
+It is used to display a thumbnail image with text or a map with text.

 <div class="note">
 <p><strong>Note!</strong></p>